Server Side Encryption with KES

 4. Generate a New Encryption Key

-AIStor requires that the key exist on the KMS before performing operations with the key.
+MinIO AIStor requires that the key exist on the KMS before performing operations with the key.

 Run kes key create or mc admin kms key create to add a new key.

-The following command runs mc admin kms key create to add a new External Key (EK) stored on the KMS server for use with encrypting the AIStor backend.
+The following command runs mc admin kms key create to add a new External Key (EK) stored on the KMS server for use with encrypting the MinIO AIStor backend.

 mc admin kms key create ALIAS KEYNAME